mikej100/lc_scripts/.github/ISSUE_TEMPLATE/issue-report.md

 **Expected behavior**
 Expected output and messages.
-Has this worked OK before
+Has this worked OK before.

 **Logs and screenshots**
 Messages displayed to the terminal
-Out or .err report from slurm or other batch manager
+Log file (.out or .err report) from slurm or other batch manager

 **Operating envirohment**
 - Running on CCB or other managed platform vs on your own machine
-- Any modules loaded
+- Modules loaded

 **Importance to resolve**
 Is this holding up some work important to you?
 Do you have a workaround?